 That sort of daft sense of specialness is a karmic knot that I have to live with and that Reggie and the sangha around Reggie has allowed me to see.
 And it’s in this act of holding up a vast Dharmic mirror that I am most beholden to my teacher.

-To be seen clearly by the eyes of a teacher with less dust in their eyes, is the greatest gift.
-And it’s that which – further along the line – will help me teacher more safely, more powerfully and with equal love.
+To be seen clearly by the eyes of a teacher with less dust in their eyes is the greatest gift.
+And it’s that which – further along the line – will help me teach more safely, more powerfully and with equal love.

 I’d love to know your thoughts about teaching.
 Drop me a message with any thoughts, comments, questions, queries or insights that pop up while reading the blog.
 I’d love to hear from you!